janarthada/react-color-picker/README.md

 ## Usage

-### Color Picker
+The color picker component can be used in two ways:

+1. Visual Color Picker:
+   - Click the color picker to open the color selection interface
-- Use the color input to select colors
+   - Use the sliders to adjust RGB values
-- Use the EyeDropper (🎨) to pick colors from anywhere on screen
+   - Use the EyeDropper (💉) to pick colors from anywhere on your screen
-- View RGB values in real-time

-### Reverse Color Picker
+2. Reverse Color Picker:
-- Enter hex color codes manually
+   - Enter a hex color code
+   - See the color preview and RGB values
-- Use the EyeDropper (🎨) to pick colors from anywhere on screen
+   - Use the EyeDropper (💉) to pick colors from anywhere on your screen

-- View RGB values in real-time
+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Technologies Used